Benefits & facilities

-Creating a good standard of living and a strong sense of community on the plantations is critical to attracting and retaining employees.
-REA encourages employees to bring their families to live on the plantation as this improves morale and creates a more balanced community.
-REA is conscious that living in a remote location can be challenging and encourages all staff to leave the plantation on a regular basis by taking long weekends in addition to their annual leave allowance.
+Creating a good standard of living and a strong sense of community on the estates is critical to attracting and retaining employees, particularly given the remote location in which we operate.
+REA encourages employees to bring their families to live on the estates as this improves morale and creates a more balanced community.
+REA is conscious that living in a remote location can be challenging and encourages all staff to leave the estates on a regular basis by taking long weekends in addition to their annual leave allowance.

 Good quality housing and community facilities for employees are a priority, and employees are encouraged to support the group’s ongoing programme of renovation and maintenance with regular awards for best kept homes and village emplacements.
 The group continues to build houses using “batako” bricks, which are produced in-house by mixing boiler ash from the mills with cement.
 This material has significantly reduced both the cost and environmental footprint of new houses over the years.
 Methods of, and materials for, repairs and maintenance must conform to best practices and the group’s sustainability commitments.

 The village emplacements are provided with medical clinics, crèches, mosques, churches, sports facilities and markets.
 In line with recent government regulatory requirements, the group is renovating several buildings and upgrading the equipment in its medical facilities.

 Employee cooperative shops (REA Mart), established with the support of the group’s community development department, serve the group’s two northern and one southern estate areas, supplying everyday groceries and household items for the benefit of employees living in estate housing.
 The shops are able to bulk purchase and thereby source products competitively.